 - not to be subject to a decision based on automated processing and to have safeguards put in place if you are being profiled based on your personal data.

-Any request for access to or a copy of your personal data must be in writing and we will endeavour to respond within a reasonable period and in any event within one month in compliance with Data Protection Legislation.
+We request that a request for access to or a copy of your personal data is made in writing and we will endeavour to respond within a reasonable period and in any event within one month in compliance with Data Protection Legislation.
 We will comply with our legal obligations as regards your rights as a data subject.

 We will correct any incorrect or incomplete information of which we are aware and will stop processing your personal data, or erase it, where there is no legal reason for us to continue to hold or use that information.